rbradshaw9/simple-split-test/VERCEL_DEPLOYMENT.md

 - [ ] Deploy first Cloudflare Worker
 - [ ] Configure Worker routes
 - [ ] Monitor for errors

 ---

+## Security Notes

+1. **Always set SETTINGS_PASSWORD** - Without it, anyone can edit your config
+2. Use a strong, unique password (not your Vercel password)
+3. Never commit credentials to Git
+4. Regularly rotate API tokens
+5. Monitor access logs

+---